Ferelbue/Laravel-chatroom/README.md

 ## Credentials
     These are some of the credentials provided in the seeder.
     - user@user.com, password: 123456
+    (To check chats in a room, 'user' is in room 1 and room 1 is guaranteed to have chats)
     - admin@admin.com, password: 123456
     - superadmin@superadmin.com, password:123456
 ## Endpoints